WordPress/gutenberg/blocks/rich-text/README.md

 *Optional.* By default, all formatting controls are present.
 This setting can be used to fine-tune formatting controls.
 Possible items: `[ 'bold', 'italic', 'strikethrough', 'link' ]`.

+### `isSelected: Boolean`

+*Optional.* Whether to show the input is selected or not in order to show the formatting contros.

 ### `keepPlaceholderOnFocus: Boolean`

 *Optional.* By default, the placeholder will hide as soon as the editable field receives focus.
 With this setting it can be be kept while the field is focussed and empty.